michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 4.0.3 =
+- Fixed a bug that cased the fatal PHP error in setting pages.

 = 4.0.2 - 02/26/2020 =
 - Tweaked the `List` template regarding the width of sub-image container elements.
 - Tweaked the default `Image Format` option layout value.